journeymanavi/expertalk-angularjs/README.md

 How to follow the sequence of steps
 -----------------------------------

 The talk was organised in the form of iteratively improving the app implementation.
 We start at step-00 where we have the basic app working using most common AngularJS constructs and features.
-We then go on step by step up to the final step-08, an in doing so we cover some of the more advance AngularJS features, that we used in our client app build.
-Here are quick instructions to replay these steps yourselves using this repo:
+We then go on step by step up to the final step-08, and in doing so we cover some of the more advance AngularJS features, that we used in our client app build.
+Here are quick instructions to replay these steps yourself using this repo:

 1. Clone this repo, so you get a local copy
 2. Each step in the demo is saved in the repo in the form of a Git Tag, on the 'master' branch